tensory/CodePathTipCalculator/README.md

 ## Notes

 I would like to implement the default tip amount selector with a popover modal for the picker.
 For the first submission, I was able to add a new view controller and Cocoa Touch Controller to display a temporary screen, but I haven't figured out how to turn its view into a modal.

+I'd like to set up a NavigationController without an app title or thick light-grey bar, still showing the settings button.

 It took me a few tries to use the graphical storyboard properly.